rgpihlstrom/NLP-Sentiment-Analysis/README.md

 ## Data

 The data was comes from CrowdFlower via <a href="https://data.world/crowdflower/brands-and-product-emotions">data.world</a>.
 Human raters rated the sentiment in over 9,000 Tweets as positive, negative, or neither.
 I focused this project on the positive and negative tweets associated with Apple/ Apple products.
-The resulting dataset is the aforementioend 3300 classifed tweets.
+The resulting dataset is the aforementioned 3300 classified tweets.
 Furthermore, the data was captured via tweeter and was predominately from SXSW attendees from the year 2011.

 ## Model Development Methods
 This project uses the Crisp DM methodology to generate and optimize the published model.
-Crisp DM requires blending business strategy, availabled data, and modeling techniques best suited to the business drivers.
+Crisp DM requires blending business strategy, available data, and modeling techniques best suited to the business drivers.
 Model development is and was very iterative.
-I began by doing secondary research around the the SXSW event along with getting a basic understanding of twitter data.
+I began by doing secondary research around the SXSW event along with getting a basic understanding of twitter data.
 Along with the project requirements noted above, the following additional factors were considered during the modeling process:
 -   **1. Data Imbalance**  The number of positive tweets is far greater than the negative tweets.
 This creates a scenario that makes predicting negative tweets more difficult as there is not as many example words to train our model.
 To overcome this challenge the SMOTE technique was used.

 - **2. Selection of Supervised Learning Classifiers**  Initially I tried several different types of classifiers, and even developed a RNN classifier using Bi-directional LSTM.
 Given longer training times and less than desired accuracy scores I opted to reduce the complexity of the data and changed my classifier to Naive Bayes.
 Naive Bayes has shown historical strength in text classification and its fast training time makes it ideal for smaller dataset.